CyberGiant7/ContextAwareSystemProject/README.md

 The frontend is built using Next.js and React.
 It includes the following key components and files:

-- **Pages**: Located in the

-app

-directory, these files define the different pages of the application.
+- **Pages**: Located in the `frontend/src/app` directory, these files define the different pages of the application.

-- **Components**: Located in the

-components

-directory, these files define reusable UI components.
+- **Components**: Located in the `frontend/src/components` directory, these files define reusable UI components.

-- **Styles**: Located in the

-scss

-directory, these files define the styles for the application.
+- **Styles**: Located in the `scss` directory, these files define the styles for the application.

 ### Backend

-The backend is built using Next.js and includes the following key components and files:
+The backend is built using `Next.js` and includes the following key components and files:

-- **API Routes**: Located in the

-api

-directory, these files define the API endpoints for the application.
+- **API Routes**: Located in the `backend/src/app/api`directory, these files define the API endpoints for the application.

-- **Database**: The database schema and seed data are defined in the
+- **Database**: The database schema and seed data are defined in the `backend/db`directory.

-db

-directory.

-- **Configuration**: Configuration files for Docker, Kubernetes, and environment variables are located in the

-backend

-directory.

 ## Installation

+Before you start you should replace in the `frontend/.env.local` file the `OPENROUTESERVICE_API_KEY` with your own key.
+If you want to use kubernetes you should replace the `OPENROUTESERVICE_API_KEY` in the `k8s-secret.yaml` file with your openrouteservice API key in base64 format.

 ### Prerequisites